-General
+1. General

-The Office of the Children's Guardian (OCG) is responsible for employment screening for child related employment.
-A Working With Children Check (WWCC) is a prerequisite for anyone in child-related work in NSW.
+The NSW Government Office of the Children's Guardian (OCG) is responsible for employment screening for child related employment.
+A Working with Children Check (WWCC) is a prerequisite for anyone in child-related work in NSW.

 A WWCC includes a national police check and review of findings of misconduct involving children.
 The result is either a clearance or a bar.
-The new WWCC covers more people, is more comprehensive and provides better protection for children than the previous model.
-It is also more consistent with other state and territory checks.

 The result of a WWCC is either a clearance to work with children for five years, or a bar against working with children.
 Cleared applicants are subject to ongoing monitoring by the OCG, and any relevant new records which appear against a cleared applicant's name may lead to the Check being revoked.

 It is the responsibility of the child-related worker to ensure that when they are eligible to apply for a WWCC or when their WWCC is up for renewal that they do so.
+They must also notify the OCG if their personal details change.